Seminal American novelist Philip Roth dead at 85 - Journal du Cameroun

-Grand man of American letters Philip Roth, a fierce and prolific talent who achieved fame with the sexually explicit “Portnoy’s Complaint” in 1969, has died at 85, US media reported Wednesday.
+Grand man of American letters Philip Roth, a fierce and prolific talent who achieved fame with the sexually explicit “Portnoy’s Complaint” in 1969, has died at 85.

+Roth’s literary agent, Andrew Wylie, told US media that the writer died Tuesday of congestive heart failure.

 Roth, who lived in New York and Connecticut, was best known for mining the Jewish-American experience in his more than 30 novels.